MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 SfBO uses mutual TLS (MTLS) for server communications within O365 and TLS from clients to the service, rendering this attack very difficult to impossible to achieve within the time period in which a given conversation could be attacked.
 TLS authenticates all parties and encrypts all traffic.
 This does not prevent eavesdropping, but the attacker cannot read the traffic unless the encryption is broken.

-Das TURN-Protokoll wird für Echtzeit-Medienzwecke verwendet.
-Das TURN-Protokoll schreibt keine Verschlüsselung des Datenverkehrs vor, und die von ihm gesendeten Informationen sind durch die Nachrichtenintegrität geschützt.
-Obwohl es für Lauschangriffe offen ist, können die von ihm gesendeten Informationen (d. h.
-IP-Adressen und Port) direkt extrahiert werden, indem man einfach die Quell- und Zieladressen der Pakete betrachtet.
-Der SfBO-Service stellt sicher, dass die Daten gültig sind, indem er die Nachrichtenntegrität der Nachricht anhand des Schlüssels überprüft, der aus einigen wenigen Elementen einschließlich eines TURN-Kennworts abgeleitet wurde, das niemals im Klartext gesendet wird.
-SRTP wird für den Medienverkehr verwendet und ist ebenfalls verschlüsselt.
+Das Turn-Protokoll wird für echt Zeit Medienzwecke verwendet.
+Das Turn-Protokoll beauftragt nicht, den Datenverkehr zu verschlüsseln, und die gesendeten Informationen sind durch Nachrichtenintegrität geschützt.
+Obwohl es für Lauschangriffe geöffnet ist, können die gesendeten Informationen (also IP-Adressen und Port) direkt extrahiert werden, indem Sie einfach die Quell-und Zieladressen der Pakete betrachten.
+Der SfBO-Dienst stellt sicher, dass die Daten gültig sind, indem die Nachrichtenintegrität der Nachricht mit dem von einigen wenigen Elementen abgeleiteten Schlüssel überprüft wird, einschließlich eines Turn-Kennworts, das nie in Klartext gesendet wird.
+SRTP wird für Mediendatenverkehr verwendet und ebenfalls verschlüsselt.

 ### <a name="identity-spoofing-ip-address-spoofing"></a>Identitätsvortäuschung (Spoofing der IP-Adresse)
 Spoofing occurs when the attacker determines and uses an IP address of a network, computer, or network component without being authorized to do so.
 A successful attack allows the attacker to operate as if the attacker is the entity normally identified by the IP address.
 Within the context of Microsoft Lync Server 2010, this situation comes into play only if an administrator has done both of the following: